Background pattern

 Introduction

-Leaflet: Information for the user
+Package Leaflet: Information for the User

-Eribulina Zentiva 0.44 mg/ml injectable solution EFG
+Eribulin Zentiva 0.44 mg/ml solution for injection EFG

-Read this leaflet carefully before you start taking this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or nurse.
+• If you have any further questions, ask your doctor or nurse.

-• If you experience any side effects, consult your doctor or nurse, even if they are not listed in this leaflet.
+• If you experience any side effects, talk to your doctor or nurse, even if they are not listed in this leaflet.
 See section 4.

-3. How to use Eribulina Zentiva
+3. How to use Eribulin Zentiva

 4. Possible side effects

-5. Storage of Eribulina Zentiva
+5. Storage of Eribulin Zentiva

-6. Contents of the pack and additional information
+6. Contents of the pack and other information

-Do not use Eribulina Zentiva
+Do not use Eribulin Zentiva

-• if you are allergic to eribulin mesylate or to any of the other ingredients of this medicine (listed in section 6),
+• if you are allergic to eribulin mesylate or any of the other ingredients of this medicine (listed in section 6),

-• if you are breastfeeding.
+• if you are breast-feeding.

 Warnings and precautions